 Children of parents receiving Income Support, Job Seeker's Allowance (income based), and Employment & Support Allowance (income related) universal credit (with an income below £610 per month), are entitled to a meal without charge.
 Students aged between 16 & 18 and who are in receipt of any qualifying benefits can also apply for free school meals in their own right.
 Information and application forms for free school meals may be obtained from schools and First Stop Shops.
-Forms can be downloaded from www.northlan.gov.uk

-Parents/carers are entitled to receive a clothing grant if they are in receipt of any of the following benefits: Income Support, Job Seekers Allowance (income based).
+Forms can be downloaded from www.northlan.gov.uk the following benefits: Income Support, Job Seekers Allowance (income based).
 Employment & Support Allowance (income related), Universal Credit(with an income below £610 per month), Housing Benefit, Council Tax Rebate.
 Free milk is not provided for Secondary pupils.
 Milk may, however, be available for purchase in the school during the lunch period.